per2jensen/dar-backup/README.md

 # Github location
 This 'dar-backup' package lives at: https://github.com/per2jensen/dar-backup

+# My use case
+ I have cloud storage mounted on a directory within my home dir.
+The filesystem is [FUSE based](https://www.kernel.org/doc/html/latest/filesystems/fuse.html), which gives it a few special features
+ - a non-privileged user (me :-)) can perform a mount
+ - a privileged user cannot look into the filesystem --> a backup script running as root is not suitable

+ I needed the following:
+ - Backup my cloud storage to something local (cloud is convenient, but I want control over my backups)
+ - Backup primarily photos, video and different types of documents
+ - Archives must be tested and a restore test (however small) to be performed during the backup
+ - Archives stored on a server with a reliable file system (hence the need to mount a directory over sshfs)
+ - Archive test + restore test when I am moving archives around.

+ I do not need the encryption features of dar, as all storage is already encrypted.

 # Inspiration

   I have used 'dar' before, and is now back.
 Thank you Denis Corbin for a great